MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 Next, run:

 ```
-kubectl get secret <airflow metadata pod> -o yaml
+$ kubectl get secret <airflow metadata pod> -o yaml
 ```

-This will pull some info on your Workspace, Namespace and Deployment, including a connection string at the top:
+This will pull some info on your Namespace, Deployment and Connection:

 ```
 apiVersion: v1